lifee77/Voyagent/README.md

 1. **Perplexity Sonar API** - For real-time travel information and general queries
 2. **Apify Actors** - For structured flight and attraction data
 3. **DeepL** - For multi-language translation support
+4. **Rime** - For making actual phone calls to book restaurants, hotels, and attractions

 ## Features